 While this is not our choice for a rugged backcountry sandal, the Hurricane Verge is undeniably comfortable right out of the box, has decent traction, and scores very high points for adjustability.
 Although relatively lightweight, it is a little bulky to consider bringing as a camp shoe in the backcountry and isn't as practical for high-intensity water activities as the waterproof, closed-toe models we tested.
 But this shoe brings together style and function well and is versatile for many light activities while retaining a desirable look.

-Right out of the box, these sandals are the epitome of plush comfort.
+These sandals are the epitome of plush comfort right out of the box.
 The neoprene rubber underfoot feels deluxe, and the lightweight, breathable mesh lining makes walking all day a comfortable affair.

-The thickly padded design skirts the line between functional and bulky, however, as there is no denying that these are not streamlined shoes.
+However, the thickly padded design skirts the line between functional and bulky, as there is no denying that these are not streamlined shoes.
 But they have a supportive arch, which is a feature that those who require it will appreciate and makes the prospect of walking miles on pavement or trail an easier pill to swallow.

 The Hurricane Verge definitely shines in the adjustability category with its three different straps and buckles.
 A cross strap over the mid-foot can be cinched down and released with a buckle, and a strap on the forefoot and heel can be adjusted via velcro.
 Although there are many different points of adjustability, our reviewers found it difficult to get the fit just right.
 If the heel is too tight, the front of the foot slips forward too far up the front of the shoe.
 Getting all the straps to fit just right takes some tweaking, and even then, once you change the angle you are hiking, you might have to adjust the straps again for optimal comfort.

-Sandals that have a cross strap for the front of the foot can always be subject to the foot sliding forward when hiking downhill, and the Hurricane is no exception.
-Despite all the adjustments you can make with the three straps, our tester's feet still slid to the front while walking downhill, which makes for an uncomfortable and less stable experience.
+Sandals with a cross strap for the front of the foot can always be subject to the foot sliding forward when hiking downhill, and the Hurricane is no exception.
+Despite all the adjustments you can make with the three straps, our tester's feet still slid to the front while walking downhill, making for an uncomfortable and less stable experience.

 These sandals can be taken from a light hike in the hills of your backyard to active days lakeside or shoreside, are comfortable enough to walk on pavement for miles through town, and look good enough to transition to town, too.
-They are a versatile shoe for a variety of light activities, but we wouldn't want to wear them if we were considering hiking longer distances over more rugged terrain where better support and stickier rubber would be required.
+They are versatile for a variety of light activities.
+Still, we wouldn't want to wear them if we considered hiking longer distances over more rugged terrain where better support and stickier rubber would be required.

 — Miya Tsudome